juantrias/Hello-Swift-Youtube/README.md

 - A Collection View of Youtube videos with a Search bar to search videos through the Youtube REST API.
 - A Video view to play the selected video with the youtube-ios-player-helper lib (based on a WebView)

 We use AFNetworking to make the Youtube REST API calls and JSONModel to serialize the JSON responses.
-To simplify the integration of these two libraries and write less error-control code we use our own tiny wrapper over some AFNetworking methods: the AFNetworking-JSONModel pod.
-See the YoutubeManager class.
+To simplify the integration of these two libraries and write less error-control code we use our own tiny AFNetworking extension: the AFNetworking-JSONModel pod.
+See the YoutubeApiClient class.

 We store the results fetched from the Youtube REST API in a Realm (http://realm.io/) database.
 So if we relaunch the app we display the cached results instead of making a new REST API call.